 I experienced an interesting and diverse childhood.
 My father was in the United States Air Force for much of my formative years.
 We lived in five different states and England.
 I was born in Maine, my brother in Washington, and my sister in California.
 I spent most of my childhood in California, Virginia, and England.

 Following high school I completed degrees at Washtenaw Community College and Eastern Michigan University (both for undergraduate-math/science & graduate school-reading).
 Since completing my graduate degree I’ve also completed 18 university credits and renewed my teaching certificate numerous times.

-Outside of the classroom my wife and I enjoy activities that revolve around our four children.
-Their ages range from 17 to 23.
-We enjoy eating out at restaurants, relaxing at Lake Michigan, playing games, and hanging out.
+Outside of the classroom, my wife and I enjoy many activities, many of which continue to revolve around our four children (ages range from 20 to 26).
+We enjoy eating out at restaurants, relaxing at Lake Michigan, playing games, and simply hanging out together.

-Personally, I enjoy a wide variety of interests, such as watching sports and being involved in physical activities such as walking, jogging, & biking.
-I also enjoy fishing, watching movies/TV series, reading, gardening, riding my motorcycle, and working on projects around the home.
-I very much enjoy sharing my variety of interests, and making connections with, the families I work with.
-I really enjoy being an educator!
+For myself, I enjoy a wide variety of interests such as: reading, walking, biking, fishing, watching movies & TV shows, gardening, riding my motorcycle, and working on projects around the home.
+I enjoy sharing my variety of interests and making connections with the families I work with.
+Being an elementary teacher helps me dabble in many areas.
+I very much enjoy being an educator!